Device Metadata

 tzid

-Time zone identifier (e.g., Europe/Istanbul
+Time zone identifier (e.g., Europe/Istanbul)

-(operator code) and oper
+About oc (operator code) and oper (operator name) Parameters

-(operator name) ParametersiOS: These fields are collected only on iOS versions 13 through 15.3.
+oc (operator code) and oper (operator name) ParametersiOS: These fields are collected only on iOS versions 13 through 15.3.
 As of iOS 15.4, Apple has deprecated access to this data due to privacy policy updates.

 Android: These fields are still supported and continue to be collected.